JobBldr

 Attach or detach addendums per title without affecting the shared addendum library

-Save and finalize the draft when ready to move it into the approval workflow
+Save and finalize the draft when ready to move into the approval workflow

 JobBldr versions every save automatically.
-The version history panel gives teams a side-by-side snapshot view of any prior draft alongside the current working version: sections, duties, metadata, and document content all visible without leaving the editing workspace.
+The version history panel gives teams a side-by-side view of any prior draft alongside the current version without leaving the editing workspace.

 Browse all snapshots with creator, date, and summary metadata